ejentoai/Quickstart-Template/README.md

 ### 1. Internal AI Assistant with User Tracking
 Deploy as an internal AI assistant for your organization:
 - Enable authentication to track usage by employee
 - Each user sees their own chat history stored in the central database
 - All chat history stored centrally for analytics and compliance
-- Enable authentication to track usage by employee
-- Each user sees their own chat history stored in the central database
-- All chat history stored centrally for analytics and compliance